evennia/evennia/docs/source/Python-basic-tutorial-part-two.md

 > * class: A description of a thing, all the methods (code) and data (information)
 > * object: A thing, defined as an *instance* of a class.
 >
-> So in "Fido is a dog", "Fido" is an object--a unique thing--and "dog" is a class.
+> So in "Fido is a Dog", "Fido" is an object--a unique thing--and "Dog" is a class.
 Coders would also say, "Fido is an instance of Dog".
 There can be other dogs too, such as Butch and Fifi.
 They, too, would be instances of Dog.
 >
 > As another example: "Christine is a Character", or "Christine is an instance of typeclasses.characters.Character".
 To start, all characters will be instances of typeclass.characters.Character.
 >
 > You'll be writing your own class soon!
 The important thing to know here is how classes and objects relate.

 The string `'typeclasses.characters.Character'` we got from the `type()` function is not arbitrary.
-It exactly describes where to find the python code describing this class.
+You'll recognize this from when we _imported_ `world.test` in part one.
+This is a _path_ exactly describing where to find the python code describing this class.
 Python treats source code files on your hard drive (known as *modules*) as well as folders (known as *packages*) as objects that you access with the `.` operator.
 It starts looking at a place that Evennia has set up for you - namely the root of your own game directory.

 Open and look at your game folder (named `mygame` if you exactly followed the Getting Started instructions) in a file editor or in a new terminal/console.
 Locate the file `mygame/typeclasses/characters.py`